 When it comes to burial there are two options, either interment in an existing grave or purchasing a new grave.

-There may already be an existing family grave, one which has available space for further interments.
-We would need to clarify with the Cemetery Superintendent to formally acknowledge that the grave can still be used.
+There may already be an existing family grave, one with available space for further interments.
+We would need to clarify with the Cemetery Superintendent to acknowledge that the grave can still be used formally.
 Just because your family purchased the grave years before doesn’t necessarily mean it can be used, or you have rights to the grave now.
-You may be aware that a family grave exists but uncertain as to its location.
-In such situations, we would ask who may have been buried in the grave previously and then make a search through the cemetery record archives to make a trace.
+You may be aware that a family grave exists but uncertain about its location.
+In such situations, we would ask who may have been buried in the grave previously and then do a search through the cemetery record archives to make a trace.
 Once the grave has been formally identified and available space confirmed, the Cemetery Superintendent will provide a status on the grave.
-It may be the case that the grave was purchased many years ago and the Exclusive Rights of Burial have expired.
-As such, and before any interment can take place, the exclusive rights will need to be purchased before the burial can take place.
-Should a memorial be in place, our Monumental Mason will need to have this removed before the grave can be prepared for burial.
-The memorial will be taken back to the Mason’s yard where it will be kept until such times it is permitted to be placed back on the grave.
+It may be the case that the grave was purchased many years ago, and the Exclusive Rights of Burial have expired.
+As such, and before any interment can occur, the exclusive rights will need to be purchased before the burial can occur.
+Should a memorial be in place, our Monumental Mason will need to remove this before the grave can be prepared for burial.
+The memorial will be taken back to the Mason’s yard, where they will keep it until such times it is permitted to be placed back on the grave.

-Portsmouth City Council does not require a grave be purchased for burial.
-They have what is known as ‘Common Graves’ where people can be buried without the need to purchase exclusive rights.
-This can provide a more cost-effective option should finances be a deciding issue, however, if the grave is not purchased the cemetery authorities do have the right to bury other people in the grave.
-In addition, a Common Grave does not allow for any memorial, not even a grave marker as you have no rights to the grave.
+Portsmouth City Council does not require a grave to be purchased for burial.
+They have what is known as 'Common Graves' where people can be buried without purchasing exclusive rights.
+This can provide a more cost-effective option should finances be a deciding issue; however, if the grave is not purchased, the cemetery authorities do have the right to bury other people in the grave.
+In addition, a Common Grave does not allow for any memorial, not even a grave marker, as you have no rights to the grave.